Neurophilosophical Inquiries

 These philosophical investigations

-encompass neurology, the philosophy of mind and neurotheology.
-In
+encompass elementary neurology, the philosophy of mind and neurospirituality

 into the way the data issued by the five senses are interpreted by the

-This accommodates the clean-clear scrutiny of the ontological status of
+This accommodates a clean-clear scrutiny of the status of

-the five sensory perception.
+the five sensory systems of perception.
 If there is a physiological difference

 between appearance and interpretation, between "naked" (causal) stimuli

-and the resultant sensoric synthesis, then clearly the distinction
+and the resultant, post-thalamic sensoric synthesis, then clearly the distinction

-between sensation and the resultant mental picture of objects taking
+between perception, sensation and the resultant mental picture of objects taking

-matter is crucial, for both the truth, goodness & beauty of objects (and
+esthetics, for the truth, goodness & beauty of objects (and

-subjects) co-depend on sensation.
+subjects) co-depends on sensate objects and mental objects.
 In metaphysics, this issue is linked

-with the topic of universal illusion, the point of view that all mental
+with the topic of universal illusion, the point of view all mental

 constructions done on the basis of sensory input is illusionary, i.e.

-not as things truly are ...
-The tenets of materialism
+not appearing as they truly are ...
+The tenets of materialism, like

-end of the limited materialistic views, infesting contemporary science
+end of the limited, naieve materialistic views, infesting contemporary science

-and crippling further research into psychosomatism & parapsychology.
+and crippling further research into psychosomatism, suggestion, placebo,

 Because of their